 Download the Strategic Plan (.pdf)

 Barriers to movement will be reduced at the population, community, workplace, home, and individual levels.

-- Improve society's recognition and understanding of physical therapy and physical therapists as movement system experts.
+- Improve society's recognition and understanding of physical therapy and physical therapists.

 - Leverage technology to advance physical therapists' role in enhancing movement.

 Best practices in education will lead to physical therapist practice marked by value and associated with use of evidence, best practice principles, and outcomes research.

 - Further develop and implement strategies to address unwarranted variations in clinical practice, so that physical therapists demonstrate consistency in practice based on outcomes, evidence, and cultural competence.

 - Integrate the movement system as a concept into practice, education, and research.

 - Engage with the Education Leadership Partnership to reduce unwarranted variations in student qualifications, readiness, and performance across the continuum of physical therapist professional education.

 - Provide academic and clinical faculty with quality professional development opportunities and provide PT/PTA programs with updated resources and student assessment tools.